dnmfarrell/perltricks-static/content/article/how-to-benchmark-perl-code-for-speed.md

 ### Timing Perl Code

 Benchmarks are most interesting when comparing performance of code - so we're going to focus on methods that do that.
-Benchmark provides a "timethese" subroutine which continuously executes sets of Perl code for a number of CPU seconds and then prints out the results.
+Benchmark provides a `timethese` subroutine which continuously executes sets of Perl code for a number of CPU seconds and then prints out the results.
 Let's compare the speed difference of two common Perl operations: array assignment using the shift built in function and direct array assignment using equals:

 ``` prettyprint
 use strict;